eduard93/docx/article_en.md

 ## Open questions

-1. Initially I wanted to use 7z instead of zip/unzip, as it is one tool and more common on Windows.
-However, I faced with such problem that documents packed 7z on Linux do not open in Microsoft Office.
-I tried to call a lot of [options](http://7zip.bugaco.com/7zip/MANUAL/switches/index.htm), but failed to achieve a positive result.
+1. Do you generate or parce xlsx, docx?
+If so, how?
 2. I`m looking for XSD with schemas ECMA-367 of version 5 and comments.
-The fifth XSD version is available for downloading on ECMA site.
-But it is difficult to understand it without any comments.
-The second XSD version with comments is available for downloading.
+The XSD of fifth version is available for download on ECMA site.
+But it is difficult to comprehend it without any comments.
+The XSD of the second version is available with comments.

 ## Links
 - [ECMA-376](http://www.ecma-international.org/publications/standards/Ecma-376.htm)